Advania/Snippets/README.md

 After that the site to `http://localhost:8124/` will start on your default browser and you stop the process by pressing CTRL+C in the cmd

+**Plus**: Here is a [Markdown-Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) if you are not familiar with markdown syntax.